The major code projects of the Trust::Data Consortium are:

 We are developing an open source platform that supports the Enigma design.
 In particular, it focuses on the use of Secure Multi-Party Computation (S-MPC) over both plaintext data and data that has been "split" into shares (e.g. using a Linear Secret Sharing Scheme).
 The Enigma design allows the underlying the P2P nodes (e.g. in a blockchain) to store the shares (as off-chain storage), and allows for the reconstruction of the origin data through a minimal (threshold) number of shares.
 In combination with OPAL, the design provides a way to increase the resilience of backend data repositories.

 More importantly, for queriers seeking to access data within an repository OpenPDS filters response through a Safe Answers engine, and provides the data-owner a tunable degree of privacy-preservation.
-OpenPDS build on OpenPDS (v1) by adding features, such as a simple multi-party computation capability, simplified "smart contracts" and integration into the OpenID-Connect server for authentication and authorization.
+OpenPDS build on OpenPDS (v1) by adding features, such as a simple multi-party computation capability, simplified "smart contracts", integration into the OpenID-Connect server for authentication and authorization and UMA1.0 for consent management.